(Image source: Daily Mirror)

 "Alzheimer's is one of the scariest diseases out there … If what Gabrielle holds inside of her would find a cure — for sure we would be a part of the research project.
 We have faith that Dr. Walker and the scientific community do find something focused more on the disease of aging, rather than making you 35 for the rest of your life."
 (Via New York Daily News)

-There are only about a half dozen people in the entire world that suffer from the same disease as Gabby.
+There are most effective a couple of half of dozen individuals in the whole world who suffer from the identical illness as Gabby.